nus-cs2103-AY2021S2/ip/docs/README.md

 * [Command Summary](#command-summary)

 ## Features
-This section will be showcasing the list of commands currently available on Duke and their usages.
+This section will be showcasing the list of commands currently available on Butler Alfred and their usages.

 ### Add a todo task: `todo`
 Adds a todo task which is a basic task to your task list.